EXCLUSIVE: John Ryder talks ex-foe Rocky’s chances against Canelo

 Ryder, who lost a close decision to Fielding in April 2017, praised the Liverpool man for taking on the challenge.

-“It’s a good fight and again you’ve got to give Rocky the credit like you’d give Callum Smith the credit if he takes on Gennady Golovkin in 2019,” Ryder exclusively told World Boxing News.
+“It’s a good fight, and again you’ve got to give Rocky the credit like you’d give Callum Smith credit if he takes on Gennady Golovkin in 2019,” Ryder exclusively told World Boxing News.

 “He’s won the title, he’s gone abroad to win it.
 He’s gone to Germany and took it off the champion.
-Now he’s not having an easy defence, he’s gone straight in there with possibly the pound for pound number one.
+Now he does not have an easy defense.
+He’s gone straight in there with possibly the pound for pound number one.
 Plus he’s going to New York to do it.”

 Fielding, who is an 8/1 underdog in the upcoming fight, does have his advantages.
 Ryder focused on the chances of the Brit keeping his title.